ga4gh-rnaseq/schema/rnaget.md

 ### Continuous: Get signal values by id

 The continuous object is a matrix of numeric signal values.
-Continuous requests return a URL for the download or streaming of this numeric matrix.
+Continuous requests return this numeric matrix as a file attachment.

 `GET /continuous/<id>`

 The primary method for accessing specific continuous value data.
-The reponse is the specified continuous object in JSON format unless an alternative formatting supported by the server is requested.
+The reponse is the specified continuous matrix as a downloadable attachment.

 ##### Default encoding
 Unless negotiated with the client and allowed by the server, the default encoding for this method is:

 ```
-Content-type: application/vnd.ga4gh.rnaget.v1.0.0+json
+Content-type: application/vnd.ga4gh.rnaget.v1.0.0
+Content-Disposition: attachment
 ```

 #### URL parameters